chaunm/node-actors-prototype/actors/physical/gsm.md

 }
 ```
 ### 3.7 Carrier report
-This message is sent to inform if there is any error with the gsm devices
+This message is sent to report about carrier and signal status
 **mailbox:** `:event/carrier_report`

 **message**: messages should conform the format